Skip to main content

 Deep dive: App lifecycle

-Covers the full development workflow, project structure, bundler config, and the upload script in detail.
+Covers the full development workflow, project structure, bundler config, and uploading.

 Step 6: Upload your app